-We make the following considerations to support transgender people:
+We make the following considerations to support trans people and colleagues:

-- Employees are expected to work in the office.
-However, we appreciate that there are occasions when working from home or another location is necessary or particularly useful, especially as we work in an open plan office environment.
+- Artsadmin is introducing a hybrid working policy.
+We appreciate that there are occasions when working from home or another location is necessary or particularly useful, especially as we work in an open plan office environment.
 Working from home arrangements are subject to approval by a Line Manager and further details are outlined in the Staff Handbook.

-- Data protection: We will store personal data securely, only giving access to the relevant people; we will keep records up to date.
+- Data protection: We will store personal data securely, only giving access to the relevant people and we will keep records up to date.